xuankimtran/docs-1/pages/katalon-analytics/docs/auto-distributed-execution.md

 >When configuring multiple test run types, test run types must share a minimum of 1 mutual Agent for distributed execution.
 In other words, assign test runs to overlapping Agents.

 4. Activate your Agents before the scheduled Test Run time.

+5. When the Test Once the test run types execute, the test sessions of these test run types are assigned to the previously configured agents automatically.